shaunak1206/Full-Embedded-System-Projects/README.md

-# Embedded Systems Projects Portfolio
+# Embedded Systems Projects

-This repository contains a collection of embedded systems projects developed using the Texas Instruments MSPM0 microcontroller family.
-These projects demonstrate proficiency in real-time systems, hardware interfacing, and low-level programming.
+This repository contains a collection of my embedded systems projects developed using the Texas Instruments MSPM0 microcontroller family.
+These projects demonstrate my work with real-time systems, hardware interfacing, and low-level programming.

 ## 🚀 Featured Projects